top of page

 About me.

-Before returning to Hawai'i Island where I was born & raised, I worked extensively in documentary and impact media in Austin, Texas.
-As a former Co-Producer and Production Manager at Issue Television, I contributed to international projects that sparked real-world change—including co-producing a film that helped cancel offshore drilling contracts in Portugal (Fracking the Contract) and another that built a solar-powered radio station in Cameroon to education and connect rural communities (Radio Taboo).
+Before returning to Hawai'i Island, where I was born & raised, I worked extensively in documentary and impact media in Austin, Texas.
+As a former Co-Producer and Production Manager at Issue Television, I contributed to international projects that sparked real-world change—including co-producing a film that helped cancel offshore drilling contracts in Portugal (Fracking the Contract) and another that built a solar-powered radio station in Cameroon to educate and connect rural communities (Radio Taboo).

 With deep technical expertise in film production and a hands-on creative approach, I love helping storytellers realize their creative vision, secure necessary funding, and execute high-level production logistics.
 Collaboration is at the heart of my work, and I aim to partner with filmmakers, cultural practitioners, and impact organizations to create meaningful, visually compelling stories and ensure that these films not only get made—but reach the right audiences.